xxxserxxx/stmps/README.md

 ## Compiling

 stmp should compile normally with `go build`.
-Cgo is needed for linking the libmpv header.
+Cgo is needed for linking with libmpv.

 ## Configuration

-stmp looks for a config file called `stmp.toml` in either `$HOME/.config/stmp` or the directory in which the executible is placed.
+stmp looks for a config file called `stmp.toml` in either `$HOME/.config/stmp` or the directory in which the executable is placed.

 ### Example configuration